Welcome to fishlarvae.com!

 Howard Browman and Jan Pechenik will hold a scientific writing/publishing workshop at the Institute of Marine Research

-Howard Browman and Jan Pechenik will hold a scientific writing/publishing workshop at the Institute of Marine Research during 2014.
+Howard Browman and Jan Pechenik will hold a scientific writing/publishing workshop at the Institute of Marine Research 10-11 June 2014.
 Contact Howard Browman if you are interested in arranging for us to give a workshop at your institution!

 28-29 January 2014, European Food Safety Authority, Parma, Italy – Howard Browman participated in a workshop on the use of expert knowledge elicitation in developing quantitative risk assessments.
 See HERE to read about this approach.